jcastle-zz/-playground-FeM-git-in-depth/notes.md

     - Packfiles are created when you have too many objects, during garbage collection, or during a push to a remote

 ### Git Commits
+- A commit points to a tree and contains author and committer, a date when created, a message, and parent commit (one or more).
+A sha1 is a hash of all this information.
+- A commit is a code snapshot and a combination of the changes from staging area and previous commit.
+- When make a commit, first line of status is the hash of that commit.
+- Can't change commits.
+Can't rebase, edit, change author, etc. If you change any data about commit, it will have a new sha1.
+This is a security feature.
+- References are pointers to commits - tags, branches, and HEAD.
+HEAD is a pointer to the current commit.
+- Changing branches in git is fast because it's not pulling down data, it's changing to a new pointer.
+- HEAD is *usually* a pointer to the current branch.